Environmental protection: Government

+Africa

 Tanzania

 Many constitutions acknowledge Tanzania as having some of the greatest biodiversity of any African country.
 Almost 40% of the land has been established into a network of protected areas, including several national parks.
 The concerns for the natural environment include damage to ecosystems and loss of habitat resulting from population growth, expansion of subsistence agriculture, pollution, timber extraction and significant use of timber as fuel.

 Environmental protection in Tanzania began during the German occupation of East Africa (1884–1919)—colonial conservation laws for the protection of game and forests were enacted, whereby restrictions were placed upon traditional indigenous activities such as hunting, firewood collecting, and cattle grazing.
 In 1948, Serengeti has officially established the first national park for wild cats in East Africa.
 Since 1983, there has been a more broad-reaching effort to manage environmental issues at a national level, through the establishment of the National Environment Management Council (NEMC) and the development of an environmental act.

 Division of the biosphere is the main government body that oversees protection.
 It does this through the formulation of policy, coordinating and monitoring environmental issues, environmental planning and policy-oriented environmental research.
 The National Environment Management Council (NEMC) is an institution that was initiated when the National Environment Management Act was first introduced in year 1983.
 This council has the role to advise governments and the international community on a range of environmental issues.
 The NEMC the following purposes: provide technical advice; coordinate technical activities; develop enforcement guidelines and procedures; assess, monitor and evaluate activities that impact the environment; promote and assist environmental information and communication; and seek advancement of scientific knowledge.

 The National Environment Policy of 1997 acts as a framework for environmental decision making in Tanzania.
 The policy objectives are to achieve the following: